Arris-Composites/ODB2VTK/README.md

 2. Convert data at integrations points / section points and material orientation.
 3. Map Abaqus element to VTK cell at your will.

+If you want to know more about the design of ODB2VTK, checkout this [article](https://www.sciencedirect.com/science/article/pii/S2352711023000274).

 ## Usage Python

 ![](res/odb2vtk_tutorial.gif)